coenttb/swift-renderable/Sources/RenderingHTML/Documentation.docc/Articles/ATourofPointFreeHTML.md

 The intriguing part is that the Content itself must conform to HTML.
 But then... that Content will also have a Content associatedtype.
 And wouldn't that also have to conform to the `HTML` protocol?
 That's exactly right!
 This recursive definition might seem a little puzzling at first glance—but it hints at a deeper elegance beneath the surface.

-> Note: The addition of @Builder to the `var body` refers to a custom result builder that to construct the HTML.
+> Note: The addition of @HTML.Builder to the `var body` refers to a custom result builder that to construct the HTML.

 ### The Hidden Magic of \_render